9 Months Baby Developmental Milestones

 It is hard to believe that you had brought home a bundle of joy that was so little and helpless.
-At nine months, your little one will be a powerhouse, an individual in their own right.
+Your 9-month-old baby is now an individual in their own right.
 You will see your baby’s personality and strong choices, which will make every moment more fun and joyous for you.

 You will notice that your baby enjoys movements, sitting up and crawling, or lying down at will.
 Your baby will change positions according to the mood, like when there is a tantrum coming on.
-At nine months, some babies can even start to pull themselves up to a standing position by holding onto a table or sofa edge.
+Some 9-month-old babies can even start to pull themselves up to a standing position by holding onto a table or sofa edge.
 Be careful as objects like chairs, which can easily be moved, might lead to a fall.
 This is a natural part of your baby’s development though, and how they learn physical boundaries.
-You can allow him to experience his surroundings, while keeping an eye on him.
+You can allow him to experience his surroundings while keeping an eye on him.

 Your baby is feeling the surroundings and developing.
-Your baby is feeling the feet gripping the floor, and the hands are finding ways to co-ordinate picking up and holding onto toys and other objects.
-You will see that they will move things from one hand to another, and even try to fit them into crevices and spaces.
+Your baby is feeling the feet gripping the floor, and the hands are finding ways to coordinate picking up and holding onto toys and other objects.
+You will see that your 9-month baby will move things from one hand to another, and even try to fit them into crevices and spaces.
 Just make sure you keep sharp or harmful things out of reach, as your baby will definitely put some of what can be held into the mouth.

 Your baby is developing at a rapid pace.
 In the first year, your baby is picking up most of the skills and tools for the future.
 The brain is developing and learning quickly, so any stimulation you provide will help.

 Reading, music, and talking to your baby is extremely helpful.
 You may find it hard to believe but your baby understands what you say, not by words but by subtle cues.
 This helps your baby associate it with words and leads to the understanding of language.